RamprakashRP/SCT_ML_1/README.md

 -This project focuses on building a linear regression model to estimate house prices based on features such as the living area square footage, number of bedrooms, and number of bathrooms.

 ## Dataset Details
--The dataset utilized for this project provides details about different house features and their corresponding sale prices.
+The dataset utilized for this project provides details about different house features and their corresponding sale prices.
 Key attributes included are:
 -GrLivArea: Above ground living area in square feet
 -BedroomAbvGr: Number of bedrooms above ground level (excluding basement bedrooms)
 -FullBath: Number of complete bathrooms above ground level